 Years of Experience

-Average pay is typically about $82K for those with five to nine years of experience.
-Overall, the greater share of Cameron International folks have one to four years of experience and earn $67K annually.
+For those who claim five to nine years of work experience, pay on average amounts to $83K annually.
+Overall, the greater share of Cameron International folks have one to four years of experience and earn an average $67K per year.

 Certifications and Degrees